+All three companies blamed the struggling economy.
+Was that the reason, or were these endorsements doomed from the beginning?
 For years, researchers have tried to develop models to explain consumer behavior and our emotional reactions to celebrity endorsers.
 Matching the right spokesperson to the right product is the key.

 The three leading theories for endorsement marketing, Source Credibility, Source Attractiveness and Product Match-up, guide companies in making the right choice.

 Credibility combines expertise with trustworthiness.
 The more an athlete is perceived to know about the product, the more credibility points he earns with the audience (i.e. Tiger and golf clubs).
 Attractiveness ties together likeability and familiarity of the athlete.
 The more a consumer wants to "be like Mike", the more effective the message.
 Like credibility, a logical marriage of athlete to product makes for an effective match-up.
 A relationship that seems forced probably won't make sense to us.
 Using these models, the Tiger/Buick, LeBron/Microsoft and Beckham/Pepsi match-ups seem illogical in our minds.
 It may be that our mirror neurons were not firing as the advertisers expected.
 Located in the prefrontal cortex, these neurons can be activated by observing someone else making an action.
 When you watch Beckham kick a soccer ball, the same neurons light up as if you were actually kicking the ball.
 This reaction is the basis of imitation learning theories.